Every once in a while, shit hits the fan.

 - Not knowing how it’s going to turn out?

 Each person is different, and it doesn’t matter exactly which thing gets your blood pressure up.
 And honestly, no judgment here.
 We all have things that set us off.

 The key is first knowing which things get that involuntary response for you.

-Once you know your triggers, you can preparing yourself mentally with evidence, ahead of time.
+Once you know your triggers, you can prepare yourself mentally (and with evidence) ahead of time.

 For example, if you’re more triggered by money, you can look at the evidence in each of these panic-inducing situations:

 Your client bailed.

 - Are you going to be able to pay your bills?
 Probably, if you make it known that you’re available for work!

 Your new product launch fell short of expectations.